Challenging Drug Test Results: When Lab Evidence Is Questionable

 The Penalty

 If you possess more than 30 grams of marijuana, your fine would increase to $5000 and up to a year in jail.
 With a past conviction for the same crime, your penalties could substantially increase.
 Even though cannabis possession remains a state crime, there are local municipalities and cities throughout the state of Pennsylvania that have passed laws to decriminalize marijuana possession when caught with a small amount of cannabis.
-One of the cities with such ordinances is the city of Philadelphia.
-If you possess 30 grams or less of marijuana in Philadelphia, it would be considered a civil violation instead of a criminal violation.
+If you possess 30 grams or less of marijuana, it would be considered a civil violation instead of a criminal violation.
 In that case, the fine would be just $25.
 The same is true if you are caught smoking the same amount of marijuana in public.

 Valid Medical ID Card